top of page

 • Cut out words or pictures from magazines that resonate with you or how you're feeling.

-• Glue, layer, decorate pictures in the journal provided to you or one you've chosen to bring.
+• Glue, layer, decorate pictures in the book provided to you or one you've chosen to bring.

 • Draw, write, or add colour in a way that feels right for you.